indocom/visintus/README.md

 In this project, we use MailDev to configure the proxy and display the emails.
 To setup MailDev, you can just follow the instructions below:

-- Install MailDev by running: `npm install -g maildev`.
+- Install MailDev by running: `yarn install -g maildev`.
 - Open a separate terminal and run `maildev`.
 - Open https://localhost:1080 to open maildev in the browser.